Other audit services

 We advise you on conducting a risk assessment and setting up a risk management system.

-At the request of the customer, we perform audits, inspections and analyzes with a specific purpose and scope.
+At the request of the client, we perform audits, inspections and analyzes with a specific purpose and scope.

 External Quality Assessment of the Internal Audit Activity